pyOpenSci/handbook/community/github/issues.md

 # pyOpenSci GitHub issue process

-When possible, pull request and issue submissions and reviews should follow standard open source workflows.
+When possible, pull requests, issue submissions and reviews should follow standard open source workflows.
 Below are guidelines for handling issues.

 ## Guidelines for New Issues

-**Issues in should be as specific as possible:** specifics within an issue help both our future selves and also outside contributors understand the goal or desired outcome associated with addressing the issue.
+**Issues should be as specific as possible:** specifics within an issue help both our future selves and also outside contributors understand the goal or desired outcome associated with addressing the issue.
 This is important both internally and for issues that we tag as `help-wanted`, which we hope community members will address in pyOpenSci sprints.

 To ensure an issue is well-written and specific, include the following details: